How to Participate and FAQs

 • When deciding on an aquaculture application before the Board, the Board will only consider written and oral submissions that are specific to the aquaculture application before the Board.

-• All submissions that were submitted no later than fifteen (15) days before the date of the hearing will:
+• All submissions that were submitted no later than 15 days after the date that notice of the hearing is published will:

 • be reviewed for redaction and posted to the Board’s website